shadoxx152/.config/README.md

 # .config

-This is my dotfile to configurate some software as followed:
+This is my dotFile to configurate some software as followed:

 - zsh
 - wezterm
+- yazi
+- neovim
+- fastfetch
+- lazygit
-- Yazi
+-

 ## Detail